MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ### CMake settings

 To edit your Clang-Tidy settings, open your CMake settings, and select **Edit JSON** in the CMake Project Settings Editor.
-You can use the keys above to fill out your clang-tidy specifications in the CMake Settings json file.
+You can use the keys above to fill out your Clang-Tidy specifications in the CMake Settings json file.

 An example CMake settings implementation looks like this: